Search This Blog

 A Less Known Jesus Story

+Let’s get with it.
 Jesus would most likely have been crucified outside the temple, given the site's foul smell, and horror.
 It would have been festering with flies and the process of squirming decay.
-It might not have been easy to make-out the facial features from high up beyond inside the city walls, which realistically, lessened the unsightliness for the walled populace.
-Then again, crucifixion predated Rome, it is very ancient going back to Assyria.
-Jewish celebrants arriving for the passover would have seen Jesus on his cross as just another of the crucified; he wouldn't have been anything significant or out of the blue.
+It might not have been easy to make-out the facial features from high up beyond inside the city walls, which realistically, lessened the unsightliness of recognising the dying.
+Then again, we mustn't forget that crucifixion predated Rome, it is very ancient and goes back to Assyria.
+Jewish celebrants arriving for the passover would have seen Jesus on his cross as just another of the crucified; he would not have been anything special or out of the blue!
+This was sexing up the text.

 In the gospels, we see sentiment against wealth.
 Jesus is described as telling potential followers to give all their money to the poor and to follow him if they want salvation.
-Joseph of Arimathea, on the other hand, was a 'wealthy follower,' who conveniently, paid for a tomb for Jesus!
-The story leads on to resurrection theology.
-Going on historical norms, Rome would have made an example of the Jewish King by leaving him is situ for anyone entering the city.
+Well, er, Joseph of Arimathea, on the other hand, was a 'wealthy follower,' so, it brgs the question why was he allowed to 'follow'?
+Was it because he paid for Jesus' tomb?
+The story never explains that contradiction, it just leads on to resurrection theology.
+Going on historical norms, Rome would have made an example of the Jewish King by leaving his body is situ for anyone entering the city to see.
 Romans would have left Jesus much longer than six hours on the cross.

 A Rare Jesus Story...